Stories from Yemen: A Diary from the Field is out now

 Kajs writes from the perspective of someone who spent seventeen months in Yemen between 2018 and 2021, as a humanitarian observer and crisis investigator, during some of the heaviest fighting and airstrikes – and experienced her own close calls with the conflict.
 Kajs’ clear and impassioned account of the Yemeni people and the plight of the embattled country of Yemen, increasingly engages the reader.

-Stories from Yemen: A Diary from the Field by Lara Kais available in E-book, Soft Cover, and Hard Cover at Amazon.
+Stories from Yemen: A Diary from the Field by Lara Kais is available in E-book, Soft Cover, and Hard Cover at Ingram, Barnes and Noble, Amazon, AppleBooks, and Independent Booksellers everywhere.